 Rating: 4 / 5

 Recommendation: This book is a great read, and I highly recommend it.
 This book is exceptional and a must-read for those who have a knack for historical retellings.
-Especially those who want to learn more about the last queen of the Khalsa should read this book.
+Especially if you’re curious about the last queen of the Khalsa—this book is calling your name!

 About the Author